WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-27-create-a-net-core-visual-studio-template.md

 ## Conclusion

 Use a Visual Studio Template to set up solutions that have the same structure.
 Microservices often have the same skeleton and are a great candidate for this.
-Templates allow you to install all Nuget packages and also to add Test projects.
+Templates allow you to install all NuGet packages and also to add Test projects.
 Another advantage is that even junior developers or interns can set up new projects.

 You can find the code for the template without variables <a href="https://github.com/WolfgangOfner/VisualStudioTemplate/tree/withoutVariables" target="_blank" rel="noopener noreferrer">here</a> and the template with variables <a href="https://github.com/WolfgangOfner/VisualStudioTemplate" target="_blank" rel="noopener noreferrer">here</a>.